chirapara/docs/source/pages.rst

 2. Change the image, or adjust the image style, click on the **edit** icon to bring up options.

-Insert an Image Row or Slide Show
+Insert an image row or slide show
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To insert an image row or slide show image: